M&Co.: 21st century

 In 2005, the company began converting all 270 of its stores to the M&Co. banner.

 In March 2012, the first of several international franchise stores opened, beginning with the first of many in Dubai at the Dubai Mall, with further UAE expansion planned.

 In June 2020, during the COVID-19 pandemic in the United Kingdom, M&Co was reported to have sought new backers amid a slump in sales.
 Professional services firm Deloitte supported its hunt for new investors as the company explored sale options including a pre-pack administration.

 In December 2022, M&Co went into administration with Teneo Financial Advisory as administrators.
+On 6 February 2023, it was announced that M&Co would be closing all 170 stores in the spring of the same year, with the last of them closing by the end of April.

-On 6 February 2023, it was announced that M&Co would be closing all 170 stores in the Spring of the same year.
+Also in February 2023, it was announced that Andrew Killingsworth's AK Retail Holdings had acquired the company.
+Killingsworth is the founder and CEO of Yours Clothing.